twentyOne2x/attnmarkets/docs/protocol-design/squads-safe-remediation.md

 - **Resubmit still hitting Squads 404:** The manual resubmit we fired at `2025-11-05T22:23:07Z` (`trace 4842d0d28a3446b884d110d5d42a0cdf`) was forwarded to `https://orca-app-eq7y4.ondigitalocean.app` and the upstream returned an HTML `404 Not Found`.
 The API translated this into a `502` for the caller.
 This confirms the new `/multisig/...` path wiring still needs the exact endpoint from Squads before we can flip the stuck request to `mode=http`.

 ### Detailed Walkthrough
-Streaming `vercel logs prod.attn.markets --json` while hitting the sponsor API shows every bridge request running a `/api/bridge/readyz` health probe first, then the wallet lookup `GET /api/bridge/v1/portfolio/ehNPTG1BUYU8jxn5TxhSmjrVt826ipHZChMkfkYNc8D`.
+Streaming `vercel logs prod.attn.markets --json` while hitting the user API shows every bridge request running a `/api/bridge/readyz` health probe first, then the wallet lookup `GET /api/bridge/v1/portfolio/ehNPTG1BUYU8jxn5TxhSmjrVt826ipHZChMkfkYNc8D`.
 The edge middleware logs the call as `status=200`, but the paired serverless log records the upstream call to Cloud Run failing with `404` and payload `{"error":"not_found","id":"…","resource":"portfolio"}` (timestamp ≈ `2025-11-05T03:15Z`).
 So the 404 the browser reports is coming straight from the attn API; the bridge layer is not masking anything.

 Cloud Run request logs for `attn-api` over the same window confirm repeated `GET /v1/portfolio/...` responses with `status=404` (remote IP `52.55.124.84`, the Vercel runtime) as well as the failing creation attempt: `POST /v1/squads/safes` returned `400` at `2025-11-05T02:48:06Z` (trace `27dad117c07d31589459ad898d4dd24b`).
 That 400 follows two successful nonce issuances (201s) and lands before the UI calls `/v1/squads/safes/creator`, which matches the duplicate-request flow surfaced in the console.